The MYMOVE Comprehensive Home Buying Guide

 Once you and the seller reach an agreement and both sign the final contract, it is time to get the home inspected and insured.
 At this point, you will also have your lender begin processing your mortgage, which will require having it appraised.
 This all will need to be done before the closing date stated in your contract.

-A few days before the official agreed-upon closing date, it is important to do a final walk through the property to ensure all of your offer terms were fulfilled, especially if there were repairs required.
+A few days before the official agreed-upon closing date, it is important to do a final walk-through of the property to ensure all of your offer terms were fulfilled, especially if there were repairs required.
 If things are not completed as stated in the contract, your real estate agent can handle any concerns with the seller’s agent.
-This may delay closing or hold the money in the escrow account from going to the seller until issues are corrected.
+This may delay the closing or hold the money in the escrow account from going to the seller until issues are corrected.

 You will need to bring a cashier’s check to the closing to pay the down payment, plus any additional closing costs.
 (You will have been notified this amount at least one day in advance).
 You will also need proof of your new homeowner’s insurance, photo ID, and any other paperwork you have received throughout the home buying process in case you need to double check any past details.